-There are over 1000 qualified Iyengar yoga teachers in the UK alone, and thousands more in over 40 countries.
-There are over 20 national Iyengar yoga associations worldwide.
-To find a teacher in the UK/Ireland near you, enter your postcode into the search boxes on the right hand side of the screen.
+There are over 1200 qualified Iyengar yoga teachers in the UK alone, and Iyengar yoga is taught by thousands of teachers in more than 40 countries.
+There are over 20 national associations worldwide.

 All Iyengar yoga teachers are trained to rigorously high standards.
 After training regularly with a qualified teacher for a minimum of three consecutive years, candidates undertake training with a Mentor for a minimum of three years, followed by the Introductory Level assessment.
 Once qualified, teachers must continue training regularly and complete professional development training each year in order to maintain their membership of the Association.
 In this way the care and precision that characterises Iyengar yoga is maintained.
 Find out more about teacher training here.

 These high teaching standards are part of the reason Iyengar yoga is the most widely performed method of yoga worldwide.
 Our Certification Mark is the guarantee of this quality.